Robert Austin Wynns Player Props: Rockies vs. Reds

-After going 0-for-1 in his last game, Robert Austin Wynns and the Colorado Rockies take on the Cincinnati Reds (who will hand the ball to Ben Lively) at 7:10 PM ET on Tuesday.
+After batting .160 with a double, a walk and an RBI in his past 10 games, Robert Austin Wynns and the Colorado Rockies take on the Cincinnati Reds (who will hand the ball to Andrew Abbott) at 12:35 PM ET on Wednesday.

-He had a hitless performance in his last game (0-for-1) against the Braves.
+In his most recent game he had a hitless showing (0-for-1) against the Braves.

 Robert Austin Wynns Game Info & Props vs. the Reds